 Cobb’s Engine House & Chimney

-Cobb’s Engine House and Chimney, also known as Windmill End Pumping Station, housed a stationary Watt-type steam engine, which pumped water out of nearby mines for 97 years.
-It is the earliest surviving example of its type and one of the few engine houses left in the Black Country.
-It is located in the Bumble Hole and Warren Hall Local Nature Reserves, an area of open greenery and scenic views.
+Cobb’s Engine House and Chimney, also known as Windmill End Pumping Station, is a surviving 19th-century engine house in the Black Country.
+The structure housed a stationary Boulton & Watt steam engine that pumped water from nearby mines for 97 years.
+Cobb’s Engine House is the earliest surviving example of its type in the region.
+The building is located within the Bumble Hole and Warren Hall Local Nature Reserves, an area known for open greenery and scenic canal-side views.

 Key info